What is a Preamp and Should You Buy One?

 1./ Preamps usually have inputs such as line inputs that could balance connections, making it more immune to electromagnetic interference.
 Some preamps are also composed of plugin inputs for guitar and bass.

-2./ Another feature of a preamp is the gain control, which serves as the most important function for a preamp.
+2./ Another feature of a preamp is the gain control, which serves as the most important function of this device.
 Gain control balances the signal from low to full operating level.

 3./ Phantom power (P48) is another feature of a preamp.
 It allows condenser mics to become powerful without the need for extra cable without affecting the microphone itself.